 Homogenous products are shopping products with similar quality.
 Such products seem alike and fall under the same category.
 However, they might differ based on brand image, brand positioning, style, suitability, price, etc.

 Homogeneous products are often close substitutes for each other, so it is often hard for the customer to differentiate them based on attributes alone.

 For example, laptops with similar attributes are hard to differentiate.
 However, customers often bring in external emotional and psychological attributes like brand image, brand experience, social validation, etc., to distinguish them and make a purchase decision.

 Moreover, some customers even weigh the value they get with the price they pay for such products to assess their true worth.
 For example, a customer may choose a lesser-priced product when two brands offer similar features for different prices.

-Examples of specialty products include luxury cars, equipment, designer clothes, and luxury accessories, etc. A status-oriented customer will purchase these products without any second thought or comparison because of habit, previous experience, and brand loyalty.
+Examples of speciality products include luxury cars, equipment, designer clothes, luxury accessories, etc. A status-oriented customer will purchase these products without any second thought or comparison because of habit, previous experience, and brand loyalty.

 Shopping products, on the other hand, are infrequently purchased consumer goods.
 Brands selling these products usually target the middle-class section of society because such customers weigh their needs and wants with the price of the products before the purchase.

 For example, a customer often weighs the price and features of different washing machine brands before selecting the one.